Skip to content

 Reference annoation

 The reference annotation plays a crucial role in the RNA-seq analysis.
-Without a high-quality reference annotation, RNA-seq analysis would be severely hindered, leading to inaccurate or incomplete results.
-The reference annotation provides a precise guide for aligning sequencing reads to specific genomic regions, allowing to identify the genes, transcripts and regulatory elements.
-This is particularly important for identifying novel transcripts and alternative splicing events.
-The reference annotation provides essential information about the structures of genes and transcripts, but it also includes information about gene ontology, pathways, and protein domains, which is essential for understanding the biological context of gene expression changes.
+Without a high-quality reference annotation, RNA-seq analysis would result in inaccurate or incomplete results.
+The reference annotation provides a precise guide for aligning sequencing reads to specific genomic regions, allowing to identify genes, transcripts, and regulatory elements, as well as novel transcripts and alternative splicing events.

 nf-core pipelines make use of the Illumina iGenomes collection also as reference annotation.
 The reference annotations are vastly out of date with respect to current annotations and miss certain features.
 So, the general recommendation is to download a newest annotation version compatible with the genome.
 A user can utilize the --gtf or the --gff options to specify the annottation files of choiche, or create a config file adding a new section to the genome object.